Paying and Persuading: Time Structure of Payments

 Theorem \ref{t: transfers as last resort} is the main takeaway of this paper.
-It gives a characterization of when payments should be used to dynamically motivate Receiver in the prescence of informational incentives.
+It gives a characterization of when payments should be used to dynamically motivate Receiver in the presence of informational incentives.
 If Sender ever wants to motivate an agent via transfers, they should instead turn to dynamic information first.
-Only after Sender has completely ``drawn down'' on their stock of information (by promising full information at all continuation histories) should they start using transfers to motivate the agent.
+Along the optimal contract where transfers are a last resort, Sender should start using transfers to motivate the agent only after they have completely ``drawn down'' on their stock of information (by promising full information at all continuation histories).

 The intuition behind the result is as follows.
 Suppose Sender at any point wishes to motivate the agent to take an action (fixing an induced belief today).
-They can do this in two ways: by paying the agent, or by giving them more information.
+They can do this in two ways: by paying the agent, or by promising them more information in the future.
 Since more information makes Receiver's decision more efficient, Sender can always give a little more information to increase Receiver's utility (and possibly Sender's at some beliefs).
 From here, at any of the newly induced posterior beliefs where Receiver's new action adversely affects Sender's utility, they can pay Receiver to take an action equal to their original action.
-The amount they have to pay is exactly equal to the change in Receiver's payoff along this new posterior relative to the new action, and thus comes at a efficiency cost of at most rate $-k$.
+The amount they have to pay is exactly equal to the change in Receiver's payoff along this new posterior relative to the new action, and thus comes at a efficiency cost of at most rate $k$.
 Such a future joint pay-and-persuade scheme cannot be worse off than simply paying the agent today (and will do strictly better so long as more information benefits Sender too), and hence so long as such a scheme is feasible at some future continuation history, can be chosen in lieu of payments today along the optimal path.
 This observation is the substance of the pullback and squeezing lemmas (Lemmas \ref{l: pullback lemma} and \ref{l: squeezing lemma}).
 The remainder of the proof handles the technicalities that arise given the generality of the model and the infinite set of histories.